AstroAnasTariq/Location-Reminder/README.md

 # Location Reminder
 A to-do list app with location reminders that remind the user to do something when the user is at a specific location.
 The app will require the user to create an account and login to set and access reminders.

-## Google Maps API Key Instructions ##
-Clone the project to your local machine.
-Open the project using Android Studio.
-This app will only work if you include your Google maps API key in google_maps_api.xml.
-You will find the placeholder for the API key already there in the file.

 ## Features ##
 * Create a Todo backed by selecting a point of interest on the map.
 * Get a notification when you move close to that point of interest.